magomimmo/modern-cljs/doc/tutorial-07.md

 # Tutorial 7 - Being doubly aggressive

-In this tutorial we're going to explore CLS compiler optimizations by using the usual `lein-cljsbuild` plugin of `leiningen`, but we'll discover a trouble we do not know how to manage yet.
+In this tutorial we're going to explore CLS compiler optimizations by using the usual `lein-cljsbuild` plugin of `leiningen` and we'll discover a trouble we'll solve by using the latest release of lein-cljsbuild (i.e. lein-cljsbuild 0.3.0).

 ## Introduction